 Even though I feared change, I knew that staying the same was going to be more painful than the changes I needed to make to save my life.
 I’d always been attracted to the balanced approach of Weight Watchers, and I knew to lose that tremendous amount of weight I needed structured support and a plan.

 I went to my first meeting the day after Christmas.
 I was scared of what people might think when they saw a morbidly obese Mennonite woman walk through the door.
 Instead, I was greeted with warmth, compassion, friendship, and understanding.

 That first week, I lost 13 pounds.
 And my husband — who’s always been loving and supportive throughout our entire marriage and who has never said an unkind thing about my weight — became my biggest cheerleader.
 So did my kids.

 I attended weekly meetings and followed the Weight Watchers plan, carefully tracking what I ate and weighing and measuring my foods.
 I ate more fruits and vegetables.
 In the first seven months, I lost 100 pounds.
 Over the course of the next two years, I lost the following 175.
 I’ve kept the weight off for six years.

-Now I view food as fuel for my bod and NOT as a way to cope with my feelings!
-My family and I also left the Mennonite group we had been a part of for nearly a dozen years…so with my dramatic weight loss and lifestyle changes I feel completely transformed.
-I actually feel like I am free to be the person I was always meant to be for the first time ever!
+Now I view food as fuel for my bod and not as a way to cope with my feelings!
+My family and I also left the Mennonite group we had been a part of for nearly a dozen years… so with my dramatic weight loss and lifestyle changes I feel completely transformed.
+For the first time ever, I actually feel like I am free to be the person I was always meant to be!